About the Artist

 About the Pottery: My Philosophy

 "Potter" and "designer" and "artist" all encompass what I do.
 In the simplest terms, I build objects from clay.
 A handmade functional object can be as much about art as it is about function.
-In least simple terms, I express what artistry I worked at and developed from whatever you call that initial urge to create.
+In less simple terms, I express what artistry I worked at and developed from whatever you call that initial urge to create.

 I also teach limited classes.
 See Pottery Classes and Dates!